-Soon enough the singer caught the attention of the growing counter-culture and soon became, alongside contemporaries Bob Dylan and Joan Baez, one of the foremost folk artists in North America.
-But what songs have inspired Joni throughout the years, we think we may have a clue.
+Soon enough, the singer caught the attention of the growing counter-culture and quickly became, alongside contemporaries Bob Dylan and Joan Baez, one of the foremost folk artists in North America.
+Paving the way for a unique brand of songwriting, Mitchell remains one of the few artists to have an impressive canon of work that evolves with every release.
+Since then, she has rightly been revered as one of the most influential songwriters of the 20th century with countless artists citing her as an inspiration—but what songs have inspired Joni throughout the years?

 One of Mitchell’s releases, in fact, one of her lesser-known releases, wasn’t constructed of her finest lyrics and songwriting abilities (bar one song).
-Instead, it was comprised of songs that she had chosen, which mattered to her, and made her connect in some way.
+Instead, it was comprised of songs that she had chosen to cover, songs that mattered to her and made her connect with either the singer or her memory in some way.
+Putting herself as the fan of music instead of the creator, we get a keen insight into Mitchell’s life as a listener and music lover.
 Released in 2005 with the help of Starbucks, it offers a fairly good indication of Mitchell’s favourite songs of all time.

-One area of music which Mitchell is particularly fond of is the jazz.
-The singer picks not only Duke Ellington’s ‘Subtle Lament’ which she describes as “inimitable” and says “the notes wink a you”, not only Billie Holiday’s ‘Solitude’ a singer Mitchell is a big fan of saying: “No one I know could express hurt and loss with such a good-hearted tone – not a trace of self-pity or melodrama in it.
-This was her great gift,” but also picking Miles Davis’ ‘It Never Enter My Mind’.
+One area of music which Mitchell is particularly fond of is jazz.
+The singer picks not only Duke Ellington’s ‘Subtle Lament’ which she describes as “inimitable” and says that “the notes wink at you”.
+The acclaimed folk singer also selects Billie Holiday’s ‘Solitude’, a song from a singer Mitchell is a big fan of saying: “No one I know could express hurt and loss with such a good-hearted tone – not a trace of self-pity or melodrama in it.
+This was her great gift,” but also picking Miles Davis’ classic ‘It Never Enter My Mind’.

 It’s clear Mitchell was a big fan as she says of the song: “Miles was contemptuous of singers.
 He said, ‘They’ve got words – I’ve got to do it without the words.’
 On this track, Miles sings.
-He captures and transmits, without words, all we need to know about the situation, in the universal language of tone”
+He captures and transmits, without words, all we need to know about the situation, in the universal language of tone,” she says.

 The only artist to feature two songs on the list of favourites was the obscure French band Deep Forest.
 Mitchell picks their songs ‘Night Bird’ and ‘The First Twilight’ which feature on the same record, “A friend played me this album.
-I could not get enough of these two tracks—the sophistication of the setting and the genuineness of the Pygmy musicians—truth and beauty.”
-Another French musician made the cut too as the ‘Big Yellow Taxi’ singer selected Edith Piaf’s ‘Trois Cloches’.
+I could not get enough of these two tracks—the sophistication of the setting and the genuineness of the Pygmy musicians—truth and beauty,” she explained before adding that another French musician made the cut too as the ‘Big Yellow Taxi’ singer selected Edith Piaf’s ‘Trois Cloches’.

 The singer sets the scene and remembers the radio blaring in the kitchen, “A men’s choir began to sing, and up from the bottom of it bubbled a voice like I had never heard before—a woman’s voice.
 Captivated by the sound of it, I was drawn up from the table and out to the kitchen to listen closer.
 When the song ended I asked Helen’s mother, ‘Who was that?’
 She was tiny and sickly looking.
 She fidgeted with the bottom of her cardigan and she said, so shyly, ‘That was the Little Sparrow.’”